payt/activerecord-bulk_update/README.md

 User.where(active: true).limit(2).bulk_update_columns([user1, user2])
 ```

-Just as the regular update_columns method the `updated_at` is not touched, if do want this you can pas `touch: true`.
+Just as the regular update_columns method the `updated_at` is not touched, if do want this you can pass `touch: true`.

 ### .bulk_update_all